-- (i) Reconnaissance licence is for a large scale operations - (ii) Reconnaissance Permit is for a small scale operations
+- (i) Reconnaissance license for large scale operations - (ii) Reconnaissance permit for small scale operations

 1.6.2 Exploration/prospecting

 This is the phase where the prospector identifies rocks for useful minerals and any other clues where the resource maybe hidden.
 This operation can be carried out offshore and onshore to search for and define the extent of a mineral deposit and to determine its economic value.